Enzyme Applications for Animal Feed: Questions and Answers

 In other cases, the liquid enzyme may be injected into the fat application system.
 If the enzyme is first diluted with water, it cannot be introduced into the fat, or it will cause the fats to congeal and clog the application system.
 In some cases, utilizing an atomizing system, such as the Mistcoater, can solve these problems, since it does not require spray nozzles.

 Characteristics of enzymes will vary depending on the type of enzyme and the manufacturer.
 It is important to work with the enzyme manufacturer to determine the optimum conditions for enzyme applications for animal feed.
 This can be true with the same enzyme manufactured by two different companies.
 With the enzyme characteristics and application methods in mind, it’s also important to work with your equipment manufacturer, and make sure that the system is designed properly.
-To learn more about liquid application, microingredient metering systems, and similar equipment, contact us today.
+The right equipment can help manufacturers apply enzymes consistently while accounting for carrier type, corrosion concerns, dosing accuracy and application method.